Basra97/Project1-ACIT-3495/README.md

 	- All services have CORS enabled; if you added gateways/proxies, ensure they allow DELETE/POST headers
 - Port conflicts
 	- Adjust host ports in `docker-compose.yml` (e.g., change 8080:80)
+ - Thumbnails not visible
+	- Ensure Settings have correct File Base URL (e.g., http://localhost:5000)
+	- Confirm `GET http://localhost:5001/videos` returns `thumb` for rows uploaded after this feature
+	- Check that `http://localhost:5000/files/*.png` requests return 200 in the browser Network tab
+ - Preview not playing
+	- Previews are muted and should autoplay; if blocked, click once anywhere on the page
+	- Verify the video URL resolves (Catalog `path` + File Base URL) and the codec is browser-decodable (H.264 MP4 recommended)

 Removed
 	- The database no longer stores users; the Auth service uses in-memory defaults for simplicity.